We will be closed Monday February 20th, 2023 in observance of President's Day.

 - Learning about one's donor origins at an early age does not appear to disrupt family relationships and likely contributes to many youths' comfort with their origins.

-- Interest in one's donor is likely fueled by a normal, common curiosity that arises during identity development.
+- Interest in one's donor is likely fueled by a normal curiosity about origins, that is common among many adolescents during their identity development.
 This interest may help individuals gain a better sense of themselves.

-- Despite being eager to learn more about the donor, the youth also expressed concern about the donor's privacy and not intruding on his life.
+- Despite being eager to learn more about the donor, the youth also expressed concern about not intruding on the donor's privacy and life.

 - The vast majority of parents were pleased with their decision to use an open-identity donor - only one regretted it.